 - Pricey

-The latter setting automatically adapts the beams brightness and focus to be dimmer and wider for close-range vision and to be brighter and more focused when looking further off.
+The Nao RL features both regular and Reactive Lighting settings.
+The Reactive Lighting setting automatically adapts the beam’s brightness and focus to the terrain.
+The beam will be dimmer and wider for close-range vision and brighter and more focused for far-range vision.
 This can extend battery life by dimming the bulb when there’s less need for full power.
-The Reactive Lighting setting can be a nuisance to use if you’re frequently looking between the ground and the surrounding terrain, as it will continually dim and brighten based on any reflected light, and the lag is noticeable.
+The Reactive Lighting setting can be a slight nuisance if you are frequently looking between the ground and the surrounding terrain, as it will continually dim and brighten in response to any reflected light, and the lag is noticeable.

-We like that this light has a red light in the back to keep you visible to approaching cars or other runners.
+We like that this light has a rear-facing red light to keep you visible to approaching cars or other runners.
 It can illuminate as a solid red light or a strobe, and you can control it independently from the front light.
 The reflective headband also increases your visibility to others.
-This makes it an excellent choice for folks who regularly run on streets where nighttime visibility is paramount to safety.
+This makes it an excellent choice for folks who regularly run on streets where nighttime visibility is paramount for safety.

 When it comes to the battery, the whole package is not ultralight, but one battery will give you an entire night of decently lit trail running.
-We can say from experience that it’s probably worth the 4 a.m. battery switch-out to make the last hour or so of darkness a little brighter.
+Still, if you’ve got a spare battery, it can’t hurt to make a 3 a.m. battery swap to make the last hour or so of darkness a little brighter.
 On that note, switching batteries in the field is a relatively easy, two-step process.

 This headlamp does have a couple of downsides.
 Its comfort is not amazing, especially if your hair is in a ponytail.
 We recommend a buff or backward cap under it for a full night of running.
 Also, it’s expensive.
 That said, this is our favorite option if you’re looking for a headlamp with Reactive Lighting or one you can trust for all-night runs.